Downtime in manufacturing: how to make it productive

 You should also decide on the profit margin you want to achieve for each garment.
 This will help you determine the selling price that will allow you to reach your desired profit margin.
 Negotiate with your suppliers to get the best possible prices for materials and other supplies.
 You may be able to get discounts for bulk orders or by paying in advance.

 Effective inventory management can help you reduce waste and minimize storage costs.
-Use tools like Katana’s cloud manufacturing platform to track inventory levels in real time and set reorder points to avoid stockouts.
+Use tools like Katana’s cloud inventory platform to track inventory levels in real time and set reorder points to avoid stockouts.
 Consider outsourcing production as it can be a cost-effective option for small businesses.
 Working with a manufacturing partner can help you produce your garments at a lower cost, allowing you to focus on other aspects of your business.

 Finally, develop a pricing strategy that takes into account the cost of production, market demand for your products, and your target profit margin.
 You may consider offering discounts for bulk orders or for customers who purchase multiple items.